top of page

 • Joint swelling

-• Warmth, and redness as well as stiffness are common particularly when first arising in the morning or after sitting for an extended period.
+• Warmth, redness, as well as stiffness are common, particularly when first arising in the morning or after sitting for an extended period.

 Other symptoms include